 Colour + Score Impact Score + Context St Stakeholder Interest + Resources Irces Is the risk a PRIORITY for action?
 PP7: What is the risk that affected community will Impact score is 3.8/5, addressing this risk will Stakeholders: MME, local authority, Cost: Cost for development Time required: Probably 24 months to develop Yes.
-This research recommends: lic consultation? community. tion guideline can be consultation guideline/ 1) SOP/guideline to ensure proper Likelihood = 3.8 Impact = 3.8 Contextual factors: The public consultation discussed by EIGF members framework. - 12 months: develop- representation of stakeholders.
-Guideline should have published Total score = 14 must be a real platform The workshop also ment and consultation. schedule of allowances.
-Details to PD16: What is the risk nity and CSO to voice allowance compen- - 12 monuns: training.
-(The recent 4 prospect be developed. that negotiation or agree- their concern on the pros- sation to participants licenses provide great 2) Official record of consultament with landholder pect exploration site.
-If from community in opportunity for formal tion discussion and agreement. manipulated?
-MME and local authority.
-CONSULTATION. be included into license relevant stakeholders.
+This research recommends: be misrepresented in pub- lic consultation? nave major impact. community. tion guideline can be consultation guideline/ 1) SOP/guideline to ensure proper Likelihood = 3.8 Contextual factors: discussed by EIGF framework. representation of stakeholders Impact = 3.8 The public consultation members - 12 months: develop- Guideline should have published Total score = 14 must be a real platform The workshop also ment and consultation. schedule of allowances.
+Details to for the affected commu- discussed about the - 12 months: training. be developed.
+PD16: What is the risk nity and CSO to voice allowance compen- (The recent 4 prospect that negotiation or agree- their concern on the pros- sation to participants licenses provide great 2) Official record of consultament with landholder pect exploration site.
+If from community in opportunity for formal tion discussion and agreement. or community will be properly implemented by consultation. public consultation to Official record to be shared with manipulated?
+MME and local authority, be included into license relevant stakeholders.
 Likelihood = 3.8 the partnership between process).
-Impact = 3.8 affected community and 3) Enforcement of the public con- Total score = 14 exploration company will be positive and ensure sultation agreement by MME.
-Colour is red mutual benefit.
-4) The composition of environrisk level is very high) discussed at the EIGF and incor- porated into the guideline.
+Impact = 3.8 affected community and 3) Enforcement of the public con- Total score = 14 exploration company will sultation agreement by MME be positive and ensure Colour is red mutual benefit.
+4) The composition of environ- (Score + colour suggests mental compliance panel to be risk level is very high) discussed at the EIGF and incor- porated into the guideline